 Each of your sections has a “zone” where that melody “lives.”

 And make not doubt there’s probably dozens of other things you can do in the game of contrast.

-For example, maybe your pre chorus is a spoken word type of thing - with no melody!
-And then your chorus is filled with melody.
+For example, maybe your pre is a spoken word type of thing - with no melody!
+And then your hook is filled with melody.

 There’s tons more you can do with contrast in all kinds of other things be it harmony, production, lyrical rhymes etc.

-Oh and one other observation I have in regards to writing great melodies...
+Oh and one other observation I have in regards to creating great melodies...

 Sometimes - having an interesting and great melody - starts with having interesting and great chords (harmony) to write those melodies over in the first place!

-So, if you’re collaborating with someone - and your verses or pre chorus or whatever is falling flat - make sure you have some interesting chords that are inspiring you!
+So, if you’re collaborating with someone - and your sections or melodies are falling flat - make sure you have some interesting chords that are inspiring you!
 Allow your song different harmonic colors and an instant interesting foundation inspiring you to have more interesting melodies.

 Lastly - let’s talk about songs that don’t really even have a verse.
 What?
 Yeah - there’s some songs that just have more of a Hook 1, Hook 2, Hook 3 and repeat!
 I mentioned that earlier in the post - and those are some of my favorites.